Miker48/Expense-project/README.md

 <img src=https://github.com/Miker48/Expense-project/blob/master/demo.png>

 <h2> Architecture </h2>
-MariaDB with just one database: "spending",  and just one table, "bill".
+MariaDB with just one database: "spending",  and one table, "bill".
 And just five columes in the table of "bill": Year, Month, Name, AMount, Paid.

 And then we setup datasource in Grafana to use the above DB, and so some mySQL queries to generate the reports.